Skip to content

 Outstanding Expenses

 The auditor should obtain a certificate from a responsible officer to the effect that all the outstanding expenses have been included in the current year’s accounts.
 The amount paid on various accounts should be verified from the entries in the Cash Book.
-It should be ensured that the outstanding expenses include that part which is unpaid at the date of the Balance Sheet.
+It should be ensured that the outstanding expenses include that part that is unpaid at the date of the Balance Sheet.
 The following points should be noted:

 (2) He should check entries in the books passed on the basis of invoices and demand notes for some weeks after the close of the financial year to ensure that they are not re to the year under audit.